Seven Seas Voyager deck plans

-Seven Seas Voyager deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Regent Seven Seas deckplan pdf (printable version).
+Seven Seas Voyager deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Regent Seven Seas Cruises deckplan pdf (printable version).

 Each of the Seven Seas Voyager cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Seven Seas Voyager staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Seven Seas Voyager (built 2003, last refurbished in 2016) is the newest of the three RSSC Regent ships – together with Mariner, Navigator, and Explorer.
-The Regent Voyager was the world’s second 100% “balcony suites” cruise vessel – after her sister Mariner.
-And also for the second time the Regent Seven Seas line introduced on Voyager the “Le Cordon Bleu” gourmet cuisine in the “Signatures” restaurant.
-The Regent luxury ship Seven Seas Voyager, just like the other two fleet mates, provides all-inclusive cruising experience featuring top-class amenities, exotic ports of call along the itinerary and 100% complimentary food and drinks (alcohol included).
+Seven Seas Voyager (2003-built, last refurbished in 2016) is the "newest of the oldest" three RSSC Regent ships - together with Mariner (2001) and Navigator (1999).
+The Regent Voyager was the world’s second 100% “balcony suites” cruise vessel - after Mariner.
+Regent Voyager was also the second boat offering the “Le Cordon Bleu” gourmet cuisine in the “Signatures” restaurant.
+Voyager, like all fleetmates, provides all-inclusive cruising experience featuring top-class amenities, exotic ports of call along the itinerary and 100% complimentary food and drinks (alcohol included).

-Regent Seven Seas Voyager cruise ship deck plan has a total of 353 staterooms (all suites) for 706 passengers (max capacity is 777 guests), served by 450 crew/staff.
-The ship has 9 passenger accessible decks, 4 restaurants, 9 lounges and bars, 1 pool, 2 jacuzzies, 7 elevators (2 panoramic lifts).
+Regent Seven Seas Voyager cruise ship deck plan shows a total of 353 staterooms (all suites) for 706 passengers (max capacity is 777) served by 447 crew-staff.
+The boat has 12 decks (9 passenger-accessible, 6 with cabins), 4 restaurants, 9 lounges and bars, 1 swimming pool, 2 Jacuzzis (outdoor whirlpool hot tubs), 7 elevators (including 2 panoramic lifts).